Skip to main content

 7. Glucose Metabolism ∞ Fasting glucose and HbA1c levels are monitored, especially with growth hormone peptide therapy, to assess insulin sensitivity.

 Genetic insights can further refine these monitoring protocols.
 For example, individuals with genetic predispositions to higher aromatase activity might require more frequent estrogen monitoring or a higher initial dose of an aromatase inhibitor.
-Similarly, affecting insulin signaling could prompt more vigilant glucose monitoring when using growth hormone-stimulating peptides.
+Similarly, genetic variations affecting insulin signaling could prompt more vigilant glucose monitoring when using growth hormone-stimulating peptides.
 This proactive, data-driven approach allows for timely adjustments, ensuring the ongoing safety and efficacy of the therapeutic regimen.

 Common Hormonal Agents and Key Safety Considerations